tommyarmstrong/calendar-tool/src/calendar_install/INSTALL_README.md

 cd src/calendar_agent_api
 python clients/calendar_client.py --ngrok --token <bearer-token-value> "Create an meeting on Wednesday morning to discuss the product release plan.
 Invite steve@example.com.
 Location is the Farringdon office but add a google meet link."
 ```

+### 7.2 AWS Service

+As above, but don't use the `--ngrok` flag and instead add in the `--url agent-api-aws-invoke-url`.

 ## 8. Configure Slack